jimburton/CI505/README.md

 **Start work on the assignment**.
 From now on you can carry on working on this and/or have a go at subsequent exercises.

+You should also look at [How to pronounce Haskell operators](etc/OP-NAMES.md).

 ## Week 6

 [Spamfilter program](labs/Spam.md)